codeconscious/ccvtac/README.md

-# CCVTAC
+# CCVTAC (CodeConscious Video-to-Audio Converter)

-A small .NET CLI tool that acts as a wrapper around [yt-dlp](https://github.com/yt-dlp/yt-dlp) to even more easily download audio from specific YouTube videos, playlist, and channels and do some post-processing as well.
+This is a small .NET CLI tool that acts as a wrapper around [yt-dlp](https://github.com/yt-dlp/yt-dlp) to enable even easier downloads of audio from specific YouTube videos, playlist, and channels, plus do some automatic post-processing (tagging and moving) as well.

 Feel free to use it yourself, but please do so responsibly.
 No warranties or guarantees provided!